-From LaPorte Avenue to Magnolia Street, College Avenue shall be lighted with a minimum of four LED luminaires at each intersection.
-Between intersections, there shall be one LED luminaire at 100-foot spacing or equivalent, as determined by the Light and Power Utility.
-Minimum lumen output shall be 30,000 lumens per luminaire.
-The correlated color temperature shall not exceed 3000 K.
+From LaPorte Avenue to Magnolia Street, College Avenue shall be lighted with a minimum of four 1000-watt metal halide luminaires at each intersection.
+Between intersections, there shall be one 1000-watt metal halide luminaire at 100-foot staggered spacing or equivalent, as determined by the Light and Power Utility.